feimlyang/clinic-services-android/README.md

 ## DELIVERABLE 2
 #### Features:(for admin user)
-* Can delete Employee and Patient Accounts (but cannot create account)
+* Can delete Employee and Patient Accounts (but cannot create/edit account)
 * Can add, edit and delete Services.
 * Service is stored by key of serviceName, and has three attributes: category, subcategory, rolePerforming.